babicb/babicb.github.io/teaching.md

 <!---Here you will find information about my teaching experience and graphical summaries of quantitative student feedback.-->

-In August 2019, I am teaching Quantitative Methods as part of the INSEAD MBA Business Foundations Programme.
+At INSEAD, I teach Management Decision Making (MBA), Bayesian Statistics (PhD), and Quantitative Methods (MBA).

 At Caltech, I designed and taught a course entitled [Statistics, Ethics & Law](teaching/sel102_syllabus.pdf).
 I also taught classes in foundations of probability and philosophy of science.